 Where it all started

 The Nancy Drew novel her Great-Aunt Ada sent all the way from California one Christmas (“The Mystery of the Old Clock”) put her on the path of other classic mystery writers–Agatha Christie, Dorothy Sayers, Margery Allingham, Daphne DuMaurier, Victoria Holt , Mary Stewart and Pennsylvania’s own Margaret Sutton among others.
 Modern favorites include P.D.
 James, Ruth Rendell, Minette Walters, Anne Perry and Kate AtkinsonHer interests in literature, history and romance led to college degrees in education and English literature and a lasting love for the Victorian novel — particularly Dickens, Trollope and Collins, all of whom knew that mystery lies at the heart of every great romance.

-My interests in literature, history and romance led to college degrees in education and English literature and a lasting love for the Victorian novel.
+Her interests in literature, history and romance led to college degrees in education and English literature and that lasting love for the Victorian novel.

-To have my first novel, Daughter of Eve, honored as a Daphne finalist in the historical category in 2015 was both encouraging and humbling.
-It showed me I hadn’t wasted my time researching and writing it — and how much rework there is to be done.
-I received valuable feedback from the judges, as well as editors and agents at RWA 2015 in New York; as a consequence, the book, set in rural late Victorian England, is getting a major overhaul It already had changed mightily since the first draft — including the title and some character names — but the essential idea remains.
-This is how it seemed in those early days.
+About her first soon-to-be-published novel she says: “To have my first completed novel, “Daughter of Eve,’” honored as a Daphne finalist in the unpublished historical category in 2015 was both encouraging and humbling.
+It showed me I hadn’t wasted my time researching and writing it — and how much reworking needed to be done.
+I received valuable feedback from the judges for the Kiss of Death chapter, which runs the contest, as well as editors and agents at RWA 2015 in New York; as a consequence, the book has received a significant overhaul and a new title, “Memory’s Bride.”

 The two cats, by the way, take a back seat to no one and blog as the mood takes them, as Trouble and Mischief.